aaronengland/pitch_type_prediction_model/README.md

 ---

-## 1. Exploratory Data Analysis (EDA)
+## 1. Exploring the Data

-> *All EDA work lives in the `01_eda/` directory.*
+> *All exploratory work lives in the `01_eda/` directory.*

+Before building any model, my first step was to understand the data — what it contains, what's missing, and what patterns are already visible.

-### 1.1 Dataset Description
+### 1.1 What's in the Dataset?

-The raw dataset contains 718,961 rows and 125 columns.
-After filtering to non-null pitch types and the 8 main pitch types listed above, 698,318 pitches remain.
-The overall missing rate across all columns is approximately 45%, primarily driven by runner-related columns (runners 4–7 are virtually never populated) and PITCHf/x measurement columns — sensor-derived metrics that are only available *after* the pitch is thrown.
+The raw dataset contains 718,961 pitches and 125 columns of information about each one.
+After I removed pitches with missing or uncommon pitch types, 698,318 pitches across the 8 main types remained.

+About 45% of data points across all columns are missing, but this is not as alarming as it sounds.
+Most of the missing values come from columns that are rarely relevant (e.g., data about the 5th, 6th, or 7th baserunner in an inning — an extremely rare scenario) and from sensor measurements that are only recorded *after* the pitch is thrown.
+The information available *before* the pitch — which is what I use for modeling — is largely complete.

 ### 1.2 Data Types

 ![Column Frequency by Data Type](01_eda/output/dtype_freq.png)

-The dataset is predominantly numeric (`float64` and `int64` columns), with a smaller number of string columns for identifiers, timestamps, and categorical fields.
+Most columns contain numbers (scores, counts, measurements), with a smaller number containing text (player names, dates, categories).

 ### 1.3 Missing Data